arden-rh/shelf-control/README.md

 # shelf-control

+### 📚 Final degree project <br>

-a web app for managing your book library
+A web app for managing your personal book library. <br>

-A degree project from Arden Haldorson
+Built in Svelte with SvelteKit, Firebase and PostCSS.